top of page

 And now for the kicker: The funny/great/frustrating thing about merino is that its elastic, and even though you laid it out to gauge and it was perfect, when it is completely dry, it will end up a smidge smaller again.
 Once completely dry, the measurement across stitches (which started at 19.5 and went to 21), finished up at 20.5cm.
 The measurement across rows (which started out at 19cm and went to 22cm), finished up at 21cm.

-Once dry, the final stitch gauge snuck back to almost 16 sts per 10cm, and the Row gauge narrowed a tiny amount to 14.5 rows per 10cm, but this is OKAY (phew!) because the steam blocking at garment completion will take it the rest of the way.
+Once dry, the final stitch gauge snuck back to almost 16 sts per 10cm, and the Row gauge narrowed a tiny amount to 14.5 rows per 10cm, but this is OKAY (phew!) because the steam blocking will (and did) take it the rest of the way.
 As long as you can lay it out wet to gauge without having to pull hard to move the fabric into position, then the steam blocking does the rest.
-(Bear in mind as well, that any long garment will stretch more under its own weight when it hangs on the body, which is particularly relevant for the Sashiko Happy Coat).
+When making the Sashiko Happy Coat the steam blocking part is done after garment completion, and bear in mind as well, that any long garment will stretch more under its own weight when it hangs on the body, which is particularly relevant for the Sashiko Happy Coat.

-Photo below is how the fabric relaxes and drapes after wet-blocking: VOILÁ - AWESOME, RIGHT!!???
+Because of this: Photo below is how the fabric relaxes and drapes after wet-blocking: AWESOME, RIGHT!!???

 Look at that smoooooothe sleek line!
 Ahh, it’s like a sigh of relief!
 (Hair-straightener alert).
 Are you amazed at the difference?